Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 When you’re planning to buy your first home, start by getting pre-approved for a mortgage.
 This will show you what you qualify for and will prepare you for house hunting.

-And while moving out of your parents’ house isn’t like breaking a lease, there are still important items you’ll want to add to your to-do list.
+And while moving out of your parents’ house isn’t like breaking a lease, there are still essential items you’ll want to add to your to-do list.

 Here are 18 tips that will show you how to move out of your parents’ house: